amit862/Java-Data-Structure/README.md

 The following terms are foundation terms of a data structure.

 • Interface − Each data structure has an interface.
-Interface represents the set of operations that a datastructure supports.An interface only provides the list of supported operations, type of parameters they can accept and return type of these operations.
+The interface represents the set of operations that a data structure supports.
+An interface only provides the list of supported operations, the type of parameters they can accept, and the return type of these operations.

 • Implementation − Implementation provides the internal representation of a data structure.
-Implementation also provides the defination of the alogrithms used in the opreations of the data structure
+Implementation also provides the definition of the alogrithms used in the opreations of the data structure